 Wanna learn how to level up your surface decoration?

-In this virtual presentation, Mike Stumbras will give an overview of two surface techniques that work together to build up a dimensional quality on wheel thrown pottery: water etching and slip trailing.
+In this online pottery workshop, Mike Stumbras will give an overview of two surface techniques that work together to build up a dimensional quality on wheel thrown pottery: water etching and slip trailing.

 Mike will give an in-depth technical demonstration of both techniques, and speak about his design philosophy as it relates to historical production pottery.